BDC Hamburger Icon

 6. Podcasts present less competition.

-There are thousands of podcasts out there, and they are all competing for advertising dollars.
+There are thousands of podcasts out there, all competing for advertising dollars.
 This can lower the advertising rate and allow those who advertise on podcasts to stand out from the competition.
 You’re less likely to be drowned out by a multitude of competitors.

 7. Listeners don’t mind podcast ads.

 Perhaps the biggest benefit of podcast ads is that listeners don’t mind them and may even enjoy them.
-A report from Voices found that 80 percent of podcast listeners didn’t think podcast ads negatively affected their experience, and the most well-received ads were those the podcast had thoughtfully chosen.
+According to Acast data, 68 percent of podcast listeners think podcast ads stand out and 54 percent consider them engaging.
 Furthermore, three-quarters of respondents purchased or considered purchasing something advertised on their favorite podcasts.
 This means they’re more likely to see the offering as memorable or enjoyable.

 Did You Know?Did you know